zareenzkhan/ziajangwa/FirstPage.md

 ## Results
 After executing the model, we were able to find the ARRIVAL_DELAY for every flight which we then compared with the ARRIVAL_DELAY already given in our dataset and we came to know that our prediction was nearly equals to the delays already given in the dataset which means our prediction model is fairly good.

-Score on training data is 0.8225
-Score on test data is 0.827

 ![Image](/flight_dataLR2.png)